Managing Anxiety in Children

 - Deep belly breathing: Teach the child to breathe in for 4, hold for 2, out for 6.
 Use a stuffed animal on the belly to visualize rising and falling.

-- Grounding 5-4-3-2-1: Identify 5 things they can see, 4 they can touch, 3 they can hear, 2 they can smell, 1 they can taste—this anchors attention to the present.
+• Grounding 5-4-3-2-1: Name 5 things they see, 4 they touch, 3 they hear, 2 they smell, and 1 they taste.

 - Progressive muscle relaxation: Tense a muscle group for 5 seconds, then release.